sdc-china/IDA-doc/_posts/2018-01-15-references-migrating and updating your application.md

 To update Keter.war, take the following steps:

-1. Extract the application-prod.yml in the deployed keter.war.
+1. Find  keter.properties under conf folder in the previous version.

-![][yamlmigration]
+2. Copy the previous  keter.properties to overwrite  keter.propertie in the currenct version.

-2. Replace the application-prod.yml in the new keter.war from build foler.
+3. Click the package.bat command to repackage the keter.war file.
-3. Remove the deployed keter.war from wlp installation\usr\servers\default\apps folder.
+4. Remove the old keter.war from wlp installation\usr\servers\default\apps folder.
-4. Copy the new keter.war into the wlp installation\usr\servers\default\apps folder.
+5. Copy the new keter.war into the wlp installation\usr\servers\default\apps folder.
-5. Start the Liberty Server.
+6. Start the Liberty Server.